 - No shrinkage has been added to the number of agents.
 You will need to add this in manually.

 - The simulator may give different results every time it is run.
 This is because it works on simulating a random call pattern.
 Run it a few times to get an average of the results.

 - For webchat we have not yet developed concurrency.
 If you have concurrency today we suggest that you use some factor to reduce the number of webchats that you handle.

 - Emails currently cannot be interrupted.
-It is assumed that once you have allocated an email to an advisor, they keep at that level.
+It is assumed that once you have allocated an email to an adviser, they keep at that level.